shouryalala/periferi-client/README.md

 * User Profiles
 * User scores

-To provide any suggestions, point out issues and bug fixes, or shower much needed compliments: mail to: shouryalala@gmail.com
+To provide any suggestions, point out issues and bug fixes, or to say hi: mail@shouryalala.com